 Misalignment of patterns

-For wafers used in semiconductor device manufacturing, pattern misalignment on the order of nanometers may become fatal defects.
+For wafers used in semiconductor device manufacturing, pattern misalignment on the order of micrometers may become fatal defects.
 Position information regarding defects must be obtained through detection using an instrument such as optical microscopes.
 For example, when the XG-X Series which supports 21 megapixel color cameras is used, misalignment of patterns or positions including the rotation direction of wafers can be detected accurately.

 Assembly of electronic components